SillyBubble/SillyBubble.github.io/content/authors/Clara/_index.md

 ---
 # Display name
-title: Zhiyuan Xu
+title: Clara Onofre

 # Full name (for SEO)
-first_name: Zhiyuan
+first_name: Clara
-last_name: Xu
+last_name: Onofre

 # Username (this should match the folder name)
 authors:
-  - Zhiyuan
+  - Clara

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate
+role: MSc Student

 # Organizations/Affiliations
 organizations:
-  - name: Delft University of Technology
+  - name: Instituto Superior Tecnico
     url: ''

 # Short bio (displayed in user profile at end of posts)